-Using any sort of barrier in a clinical procedure requires work style adjustment.
+Using a barrier in a clinical procedure requires work style adjustment.
 It is impossible to impose additional safety measures of any type with no complication in working condition.
-Aero-Shield is not an exception and certainly adds some level of discomfort mainly for the clinicians to adjust, which is inevitable.
+The proposed barrier is not an exception and certainly add some level of discomfort mainly for the clinicians to adjust, which is inevitable.

-Experiment
+4. Experiment